jrpotter/notebook/notes/binary/hexadecimal.md

 %%ANKI
 Basic
-*Where* is padding introduced on binary to hexadecimal conversion?
+*Where* is padding introduced in binary to hexadecimal conversion?
 Back: To the left of the binary sequence.
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 <!--ID: 1707432641573-->